 Horror stories about cruise ships and injuries on board are often in the news.
 Many people get injured or fall overboard every year.
 Others get sick from foodborne illnesses or viruses that easily spread aboard a ship.
 If you were injured or got sick on a cruise ship, you might be able to sue the cruise ship company to get compensation for your injuries.
 The cruise ship injury lawyers at Rivkind Margulies & Rivkind, P.A. have decades of experience representing injured cruise ship victims and the families of deceased cruise ship passengers.
-Our cruise injury lawyers explain how you can sue for injuries and what limitations you might face.
+Our cruise ship accident lawyers explain how you can sue for injuries and what limitations you might face.

 When Can You Sue a Cruise Ship for Injuries or Illness?

 Cruise ships often try to limit when they can be sued by putting restrictions on passenger tickets.
 Your ticket usually acts like a contract between you and the cruise ship company, sometimes issuing disclaimers on what kinds of things you do “at your own risk” and what kinds of things the cruise ship can be held liable for.
 In many cases, these limitations do not give the cruise ship free rein to do whatever they want, and you can sue them for many types of accidents and injuries aboard the ship.
+But, how do you sue a cruise ship company?

 Typically, a lawsuit for injuries or illness on a cruise ship will be based on “negligence.”
 This means proving that there was some duty that the cruise ship company violated.
-This could range from the duty to keep the premises safe on the cruise ship to prevent cruise ship slip and fall injuries, or it could mean installing railings and safety nets to prevent overboard accidents on a cruise ship.
+This could range from the duty to keep the premises safe on the cruise ship to prevent cruise ship slip and fall injuries, or it could mean installing railings and safety nets to prevent overboard accidents and broken bones on a cruise ship.

 Other duties stem from other services that the ship provides.
 For instance, the cruise ship company might be held liable for food poisoning or other injuries and illness from unsafe food served on the ship.
 They can also be held liable if they failed to cancel a cruise because of widespread illness, as is common with norovirus or coronavirus on cruise ships.
 Alternatively, they might be held liable for failing to cancel a cruise that was going into dangerous weather problems like hurricanes.